My interest has always been to understand host-pathogen interactions.

-Donnelly, SM, Dalton, JP & Robinson, MW 2011, 'How pathogen-derived cysteine proteases modulate host immune responses', Advances in Experimental Medicine and Biology, vol. 712, pp. 192-207.View/Download from: UTS OPUS or Publisher's site
+Donnelly, SM, Dalton, JP & Robinson, MW 2011, 'How pathogen-derived cysteine proteases modulate host immune responses', Advances in Experimental Medicine and Biology, vol. 712, pp. 192-207.View/Download from: Publisher's site

 In mammals, cysteine proteases are essential for the induction and development of both innate and adaptive immune responses.
 These proteases play a role in antigen-and pathogen-recognition and elimination, signal processing and cell homeostasis.
 Many pathogens also secrete cysteine proteases that often act on the same target proteins as the mammalian proteases and thereby can modulate host immunity from initial recognition to effector mechanisms.
 Pathogen-derived proteases range from nonspecific proteases that degrade multiple proteins involved in the immune response to enzymes that are very specific in their mode of action.
 Here, we overview current knowledge of pathogen-derived cysteine proteases that modulate immune responses by altering the normal function of key receptors or pathways in the mammalian immune system.

-Robinson, MW, Donnelly, SM, Hutchinson, AT, To, J, Taylor, NL, Norton, RS, Perugini, M & Dalton, JP 2011, 'A Family of Helminth Molecules that Modulate Innate Cell Responses via Molecular Mimicry of Host Antimicrobial Peptides', Plos Pathogens, vol. 7, no. 5, pp. 1-15.View/Download from: UTS OPUS or Publisher's site
+Robinson, MW, Donnelly, SM, Hutchinson, AT, To, J, Taylor, NL, Norton, RS, Perugini, M & Dalton, JP 2011, 'A Family of Helminth Molecules that Modulate Innate Cell Responses via Molecular Mimicry of Host Antimicrobial Peptides', Plos Pathogens, vol. 7, no. 5, pp. 1-15.View/Download from: Publisher's site

 Over the last decade a significant number of studies have highlighted the central role of host antimicrobial (or defence) peptides in modulating the response of innate immune cells to pathogen-associated ligands.
 In humans, the most widely studied antimicrobial peptide is LL-37, a 37-residue peptide containing an amphipathic helix that is released via proteolytic cleavage of the precursor protein CAP18.
 Owing to its ability to protect against lethal endotoxaemia and clinically-relevant bacterial infections, LL-37 and its derivatives are seen as attractive candidates for anti-sepsis therapies.
 We have identified a novel family of molecules secreted by parasitic helminths (helminth defence molecules; HDMs) that exhibit similar biochemical and functional characteristics to human defence peptides, particularly CAP18.
 The HDM secreted by Fasciola hepatica (FhHDM-1) adopts a predominantly alpha-helical structure in solution.
 Processing of FhHDM-1 by F. hepatica cathepsin L1 releases a 34-residue C-terminal fragment containing a conserved amphipathic helix.
 This is analogous to the proteolytic processing of CAP18 to release LL-37, which modulates innate cell activation by classical toll-like receptor (TLR) ligands such as lipopolysaccharide (LPS).
 We show that full-length recombinant FhHDM-1 and a peptide analogue of the amphipathic C-terminus bind directly to LPS in a concentration-dependent manner, reducing its interaction with both LPS-binding protein (LBP) and the surface of macrophages.
 Furthermore, FhHDM-1 and the amphipathic C-terminal peptide protect mice against LPS-induced inflammation by significantly reducing the release of inflammatory mediators from macrophages.
 We propose that HDMs, by mimicking the function of host defence peptides, represent a novel family of innate cell modulators with therapeutic potential in anti-sepsis treatments and prevention of inflammation.